arw180/dev-env/roles/offline/files/README.md

-If running with `offline: true`, place `dev-env.tar.gz` in this directory.
+If running with `offline: true`, place `offline-files.tar.gz` in this directory.
-`dev-env.tar.gz` can be created by running with `offline: false` and `create_package: true`
+`offline-files.tar.gz` can be created by running with `offline: false` and `create_package: true`